 Drive to Ohrid (70 kilometres) via the village of Kurbinovo, where the 12th century church of St. George can be found.
 Whilst the church itself is a modest building, it is famed for its rare yet magnificent frescoes, painted in 1191.
 Or perhaps visit Pelister National Park – there are a couple of easy hikes from the Hotel Molika (there is a good information centre here) but of course one of the biggest draws here are the two mountain lakes - Big and Small one, also known as Pelister's Eyes.
 (B)

 Drive back to Skopje (256 kilometres) with stops in Struga and the Mavrovo National Park.
 Struga is famous for its wall of water, where the Black Drim River flows out of Lake Ohrid on its way to the Adriatic.
 Continue to the canyon of the River Radika and visit the monastery of St John Bigorski.
 Drive through the Mavrovo National Park, where the highest peaks in North Macedonia can be found.
 Arrive Skopje and check in for one night.
+The car will be collected from the hotel this evening.
 (B)